 We neither require nor offer formal admissions interviews as a part of the application.
 If you would like more information about SIS programs and the admissions process, we encourage you to RSVP for an information session or SIS event.

 You can submit a brief writing sample with your application, although it is not required for admission.
-The review committee will look primarily at your transcript, statement of purpose, GRE scores, and letters of recommendation to gain a sense of your writing and analytical ability.
+The review committee will look primarily at your transcript, statement of purpose, and letters of recommendation to gain a sense of your writing and analytical ability.

 Any supplemental information, such as a writing sample, that you would like to include can be uploaded into the "Addendum" section of your online application.